Florentin Putz December 2022

 Native speed using GraalVM

 Since we also benchmark execution time in our internal leaderboard, I needed some way to avoid the performance overhead of spinning up the JVM and compiling to JVM bytecode on-the-fly.
 Luckily, we can compile Java applications ahead-of-time into native binaries using GraalVM Native Image.
+Here are my settings targetting the GitHub runner VM we use for automatic benchmarking.
 That way, my Clojure code was competitive with the Python, Nim, and C++ code of my colleagues.

 Advent of Code